 The types of serious injuries that can result include head and neck injuries, traumatic brain injuries, spinal coord injuries, broken bones, and damage to internal organs.
 These types of serious injuries can mean victims face intensive medical treatment for years.
 The quality of life of a trucking accident victim can be diminished forever.

 At Montlick and Associates, Attorneys at Law, we have been helping injured people and their families for over 25 years throughout Georgia and the Southeast.
-The lawyers at Montlick and Associates will protect your rights and fight to get you the compensation you deserve.
+The Atlanta truck accident lawyers at Montlick and Associates will protect your rights and fight to get you the compensation you deserve.

 The commercial trucking companies are well aware of the enormous risks posed by large commercial trucks, and they have taken steps to make it more difficult for victims to make a successful claim.
 An important part of a successful trucking accident case is ensuring that all potentially responsible parties are involved in the lawsuit.
 Many trucking companies try to avoid liability (legal responsibility) by hiring drivers as "independent contractors."
 Because the trucking company alleges that the truck driver is not an employee, the company argues that the driver and not the company is responsible for the accident.
 However, individual drivers have far less ability to pay compensation for the type of catastrophic injuries suffered in trucking collisions and can more readily declare bankruptcy to avoid paying a judgment.